 - journalism, media, media relations, pitch, PR, PR tactics, PRSA Georgia, relationships, training

-As a public relations professional who is pitching story ideas to reporters and editors daily, I often wish I could read their minds to find out why some pitches stick and others fall flat.
-At PRSA Georgia’s annual “Pitch Tank” event on August 9 I gained some firsthand insight.
-A panel of seasoned journalists, from outlets including the Associated Press and Fox News, heard live pitches from Georgia PR professionals and gave honest feedback as to why the pitch piqued their interest or why it was a flop.
+At PRSA Georgia’s annual “Pitch Tank” event on August 9, a panel of seasoned journalists from outlets including the Associated Press and Fox News heard live pitches from Georgia PR professionals and gave honest feedback as to why the pitch piqued their interest or why it was a flop.

 Mikey Mooney, an account supervisor at Poston Communications and the recipient of last year’s PRSA Georgia Rising Star Award, said the luncheon is the most popular each year because it brings together some of the most prominent journalists in the South.
 “The opportunity to bring their direct advice back to the office is an extremely value for us as PR professionals and, more importantly, for our clients,” Mooney said

 The insightful dialogue during the Pitch Tank offered four valuable lessons to keep in mind when pitching to journalists:

 - Get to the point, fast.
 Reporters are often under tight deadlines and working to get news out as quickly as possible.
 They likely won’t have time to read a long-winded pitch, no matter how well written it is.
 When thinking about my own reading style, I’m more likely to skim over something (if it’s not a required read, of course) when there is a giant block of text.
 After hearing a few pitches that gave too many details upfront, the media panel emphasized that they’re more likely to move forward with a pitch if the PR professional says from the beginning what he or she is offering and explains why it’s relevant in a clear and concise manner.